 If you do turn on the oven, it's only because you're cooking up a storm so you're saving space for other things on your menu!

-It's a quick and easy way to whip up a healthy side dish for a casual weeknight meal or to serve them as part of a special holiday meal.
-Even if you're normally not a lover of Brussels sprouts, I promise, this recipe will change your mind.
+It’s a quick and easy way to whip up a healthy side dish for a casual weeknight meal or to serve it as part of a special holiday meal.
+Even if you’re normally not a lover of Brussels sprouts, I promise, this recipe will change your mind.

 That's what's so great about this low-carb recipe.
 It's still super flavorful and you can adjust the seasonings to suit your preference!

 - Simplicity.
-Using an air fryer for side dishes is basically a set-it-and-forget-it method that you can walk away from or use to focus on other parts of your meal.
+Using an air fryer for side dishes is a set-it-and-forget-it method that you can walk away from or use to focus on other parts of your meal.

 Ingredients Needed